Structed/godot-playfab/docs/README.md

 <div style="color: indianred">If the elements in this array will be custom classes in Godot, serialization of them will <b><u>fail</u></b>!</div>

-In order for them to correctly serialize, you need to do the following steps:
+In order for them to correctly (de-)serialize, you need to do the following steps:

 1. Create a new Class, inheriting from `AbstractJsonSerializableCollection`.

-It does not need to carry any further implementation.
-Example:
+    It is important, to also add a type hint for the type of the items.
+    This type hint needs to be initialized on construction (`_init()`).

+    ### Example:
+    Given you want to create a collection for items of type `StatisticUpdate`, this is how your class should look like:
     ````gdscript
     extends AbstractJsonSerializableCollection
     class_name EventContentsCollection

+    func _init():
+        _item_type = EventContents
     ````
 2. Instead of an `Array`, the property should use the newly created collection class.
 See the `Events` property below:
     ````gdscript